madelinenavea/Affect-Clusters-and-Self-injury/README.md

 ---

 ## 🤖 Data Science Contributions
+- Demonstrates that in some moments, individuals feel more positive emotions after engaging in fasting and restriction.
 - Demonstrates how **unsupervised clustering (LPA)** on **time-series affect data** can yield interpretable psychological profiles.
-- Highlights real-world issues in model convergence and practical solutions (e.g., fallback to simpler models).
+- Real-world issues in model convergence happen!
+This project displays solutions and restraints against using more complex models (sometimes, the more simple, the better!)
-- Explores **behavioral prediction via latent state classification**, relevant to affective computing and just-in-time adaptive interventions (JITAIs).

 ---

 ## 🔍 Future Directions

-- Test predictive validity of **pre-SIB affect profiles** vs. post-SIB.
+- Next steps I will be taking: running the same model on **pre-SIB affect profiles**, rather than post-SIB.
 - Integrate physiological signals or passive data for multimodal modeling.
 - Apply **sequence modeling (e.g., HMM, RNNs)** to capture transitions between states over time.